monyhar/monyhar/monyhar/components/viz/service/debugger/README.md

 ## Viz Remote Visual Debugger

-The Viz Remote Debugger is a debug only connection that allows an active chromium instance to send graphical and text debug information to a remote client for display.
+The Viz Remote Debugger is a debug only connection that allows an active monyhar instance to send graphical and text debug information to a remote client for display.

 ### Motivation
 [Visual Debugger one-pager](https://docs.google.com/document/d/1s2OLZcUrUxXRxOD8nR4giNRnCQZcdtXBp4DUI_Fb2GU/edit?usp=sharing).

 ### Usage
-Macros constitute the full Viz Debugger logging API  (as far as a nominal chromium developer is concerned).
+Macros constitute the full Viz Debugger logging API  (as far as a nominal monyhar developer is concerned).

 These macros tend to take the basic form below: